• Share this on:

 Last updated:

-Takes 34 minutes to read
+Takes 37 minutes to read

 To access the European market, you need to meet various legal requirements.
 Additionally, potential buyers may request certification.
 For grains, pulses and oilseeds, European regulations prioritise consumer health and safety.
 You also need to be prepared for the growing importance of sustainability standards.
-It is essential to stay informed about changing laws and requirements by monitoring the market constantly.
+It is important to stay informed about changing laws and requirements by monitoring the market constantly.

 Most requirements involving the import of grains, pulses and oilseeds (and food in general) relate to food safety.
-The European Commission for Health and Food Safety is responsible for the European Union’s policy and for monitoring the implementation of the relevant laws.
+The European Commission for Health and Food Safety is responsible for the European Union’s policy and for monitoring implementation of the relevant laws.

 Official food controls